knightfall-cs/xapk-config/README.md

 # XAPK Config

-Generate XAPK manifest JSON files with ease using Python.
-This script simplifies the process of creating XAPK packages for app distribution by configuring expansion OBB files and split APKs.
+Generate XAPK manifest JSON files with Python.
+This script simplifies the process of creating XAPK packages by configuring expansion OBB files and split APKs.
+Find a guide below for detailed instructions on how to create XAPK packages using this script.

 ## Features